readikus/early-saas-handbook/docs/meetings/index.md

 A meeting without an agenda is just a chat.
 Creating an agenda forces you to focus on the meeting’s purpose.
 As you prepare it, you might realize you could just ask one person a quick question on Slack, or you could reduce the invite list, allowing others to use their time more effectively.
 The agenda should cover the key points that need to be addressed.

 Set time limits for agenda items to ensure that discussions don’t drag on unnecessarily.
-Founder engineers need to be decisive, and timeboxing agenda items encourages focused conversation.
+Startup engineers need to be decisive, and timeboxing agenda items encourages focused conversation.
 If a topic needs more time, it can be scheduled for another meeting or dealt with offline.

 ### **Define the Role of Each Participant**